shakyevan444/nexaos/README.md

-# nexaos
-Reverse-engineer of NexaOS
+# Reverse-engineer of NexaOS

+Current Version based on: 1.0

+Reverse-engineer version: 1.0